Zogist counter–revolution in Albania (1924): Zogist counter-coup

+In December 1924, Ahmet Zogu launched an invasion from Yugoslav territory to overthrow Fan Noli's government, relying heavily on the support of the Kingdom of Yugoslavia.
+Believing that Albania was on the verge of embracing Bolshevism due to Noli's diplomatic relations with the Soviet Union, Belgrade actively backed the counter-revolution.
+To mount the invasion, Belgrade provided Zogu with weapons, Russian White Emigres, and approximately 1,000 regular soldiers from the Yugoslav army.

-In order for Zogu to restore power in Albania again, the Zogist invasion of Albania, began on 13 December 1924, in which Ahmet Zogu led an army of over 1,000 Mati tribesmen and White Russian volunteers financed by Belgrade into Albania.
-The first confrontation of the Zogist Invasion occured in the Peshkopi area, where Noli’s reserve army was headquartered.
-It resulted in the capture of Peshkopi and Elez Isufi‘s death.
-After capturing Peshkopi and taking a short rest, the same Russian division, along with Ahmet Zogu‘s Mati tribesmen, launched an offensive on the country’s capital, Tirana.
+The first confrontation of the Zogist Invasion occurred in the Peshkopi area, where Noli’s reserve army was headquartered.
+It resulted in the capture of Peshkopi and Elez Isufi getting wounded, where he eventually died.
+After capturing Peshkopi and taking a short rest, the same Russian division, along with Ahmet Zogu‘s Mati tribesmen and Yugoslav forces, launched an offensive on the country’s capital, Tirana.
 Noli’s demoralized troops were only able to put up minimal resistance.
-By December 24, Zogu’s forces and Russian volunteers had captured Tirana and Fan Noli had fled from Albania to Italy, along with some of his supporters.
+By December 24, Zogu’s forces had captured Tirana and Fan Noli had fled from Albania to Italy, along with some of his supporters.
 After Zogu had retaken Tirana, Zogu restored power in Albania.
+Although Zogu was initially reliant on Yugoslav political and military support, from 1925 onwards he became increasingly obliged to depend on Italy.